Raghav3095/InfoScraper/README.md

 python faculty_scraper.py output_filename.csv
 ```

-The script will scrape the faculty information from the specified URL and save it to a CSV file named `filename.csv` in the same directory.
+The script will scrape the faculty information from the specified URL and save it to a CSV file in the same directory.

 ## Output
 The output CSV file will contain the following columns: